Emergency Dental Care

 While dental emergencies are rare, they could happen when you least expect them.
 Below are some examples of common dental emergencies and how you can best handle the situation.

 In case of an emergency in which a tooth has been completely knocked out, you will need to act quickly as there is a small timeframe that a tooth can possibly be re-implanted.

 First, you will need to clean and preserve the knocked-out tooth.
 Holding the tooth by the crown (the normally visible area), rinse the tooth with water but avoid any scrubbing.
 If possible, you can place the tooth back in the socket.
 If not, place the tooth in a sealed container and cover it with milk, a saltwater mixture, or the injured person’s saliva.
-Next, call our office immediately so that Dr. Lagoo and our team can take care of you as soon as possible!
+Next, call our office immediately so that our dentist and team can take care of you as soon as possible!

 Severe tooth pain is a common problem that can have many causes, such as decay, debris stuck under the gum line, a fracture, or an infection.

 First, please call our office immediately to schedule a comprehensive exam so our dedicated team can determine the cause of your pain and decide on the appropriate treatment.
 In the meantime, acetaminophen can be taken for the pain, but please refrain from taking aspirin or ibuprofen during a dental emergency.
 These medications are anticoagulants and can cause excessive bleeding.
 You can also apply ice to the area, for no more than 20 minutes each hour, until you can be seen.